antsy/h-t-puhelu/README.md

-# COOL DEMO
+# Hätäpuhelu

-ecmascript6/webgl 4k intro for Instanssi 2019 party
+EcmaScript6/webgl2 4k intro for Instanssi 2019 party.

-run `yarn build` to build
+Run `yarn build` to build.

-open `build\index.html` with Chrome to view
+Open `build\index.html` with Chrome to view.
+Only tested with latest Vivaldi/Chrome, probably doesn't work with any other browsers.

+Requires [effect server](https://github.com/Instanssi/effectserver) and 24 colorful controllable lights to be fully "enjoyed".

+## Background

+This is actually my first demoparty combo release ever and I learned a lot of new stuff while making it.

+For the idea I wish to thank [Alibi magazine](https://alibi.fi/tilaajapalvelut/).

+Like any project with a strict deadline it started with planning and ambitions and ended with rush and spaghetti.

-## Stuff I studied while making this demo
+### List of useful stuff I studied while making this demo

-### Some neat resources:
+#### Some neat resources:

 * https://github.com/acgessler/assimp2json
 * https://skalman.github.io/UglifyJS-online/